P. Unnikrishnan: Personal life

-Unnikrishnan is married to Priya, a Bharathanatyam and Mohiniyattam dancer and a native of Kozhikode, Kerala.
-They were married in November 1994 and have 2 children – a son named Vasudev Krishna and a daughter named Uthara.
+Unnikrishnan is married to Priya, a Bharathanatiyam and Mohiniyattam dancer and a native of Kozhikode, Kerala.
+They got married in November 1994 and have 2 children – a son named Vasudev Krishna (b.
+1997) and a daughter Uthara (b.
+2004).
 Uthara won the National award for playback singing for her debut song "Azhagu" in the movie "Saivam".
 Both Unnikrishnan and Uthara received national awards for their debut songs.

 Vasudev is passionate about cricket and is a member of the Madras Cricket Club and Life Member of the Tamil Nadu Cricket Association.